 A bridge has the function to connect different network segments, for example by allowing virtual machines, or client connected using a VPN, to access to the local network (green).

 When it is not possible to physically separate two different networks, you can use a tagged VLAN.
 The traffic of the two networks can be transmitted on the same cable, but it will be handled as if it were sent and received on separate network cards.
 The use of VLAN, requires properly configured switches.

 The PPPoE logical interface must be assigned the red role, thus requires the gateway functionality.
-See Firewall and gateway for details.
+See Firewall for details.

 Each service has a list of “open” ports on which it answers to connections.
 Connections can be accepted from selected zones.
-Finer grained control of access to network services can be configured from the Firewall rules page.
+More fine-grained control of access to network services can be configured from the Firewall rules page.

 Trusted networks are special networks (local, VPNs or remote) allowed to access special server’s services.

 For example, hosts inside trusted networks can access to:

 If the remote network is reachable using a router, remember to add a static route inside Static routes page.